-In preparing these financial statements, management of the Fund has evaluated events and transactions that occurred after December 31, 2019 for potential recognition or disclosure in the financial statements.
-These events and transactions were evaluated through August 6, 2020, the date that the financial statements were available to be issued, and no items have come to the attention of management that require recognition or disclosure other than as discussed in Note 10.
+In preparing these financial statements, management of the Fund has evaluated events and transactions that occurred after December 31, 2020 for potential recognition or disclosure in the financial statements.
+These events and transactions were evaluated through July 30, 2021, the date that the financial statements were available to be issued, and no items have come to the attention of management that require recognition or disclosure.